-- adopting of the Bank's strategy of intensive development; - continuous improvement of risk management framework; - Constant monitoring of relevant indicators for the Bank's financial stability an strength; - better control of costs; - an adequate provisioning policy, granting a maximum attention to portfolio of loans / financing quality; - continuing increase of the portfolio of corporate clients by identifying and lending of the mature, healthy businesses which survived to the crisis and defending the existing customers, launch of new products packages for the agricultural sector; - relaunch of the SME credit on an improved platform of quick credit in RON and EUR and easy acces on the structural funds; - maintaining competitive advantage and increase of the la for Medical Division; - increasing the number of retail customers through the development of banking products and services packages on classes / categories of customers; - establishing specific measures to address potential liquidity crisis; - improving customer service concept, based on cross-selling, finding fast solutions.
+- adopting the intensive development strategy of the Bank; - continuous improvement of risk management framework; - constant monitoring of relevant indicators for the Bank's financial stability and strength; - better cost control; - an adequate provisioning policy, granting maximum attention to loan portfolio / financing quality; - continuing increase of the portfolio of corporate clients by identifying and lending to mature, healthy businesses which survived the crisis and defending the existing customers; launching new product packages for the agricultural sector; - re-launch of the SME loans through an improved platform of rapid loans in RON and EUR and easy access on the structural funds; - maintaining the competitive advantage and increasing Medical Division loans; - increasing the number of retail customers through the development of banking products and service packages on classes / categories of customers; - improving customer service concept, based on cross-selling, finding fast solutions.

 The national economy is constantly presenting the characteristic of an emergent market.
-Among these fcharasteristics it mention significant current account deficit, the difference between Romania and the other states member UE, a market relatively undeveloped, low infrastructure and fluctuations in the currency exchange rate.
+Among these characteristics are: significant current account deficit, the competitivity gap between Romania and other EU member states, a relatively undeveloped market, low infrastructure and fluctuations in the currency exchange rate.